 5. Use your voice and body language to soothe your baby

 Say comforting things while you cuddle or rock them.
 This is especially important when they’re upset.

 Point to objects and colors on the page and name them.

-Sing to your baby.
-Words you sing count too!
-You might be surprised how closely nursery rhymes and songs follow the cadences of baby talk.
+Singing counts as words too!
+You might be surprised how closely nursery rhymes and songs follow the same cadences of baby talk.

 8. Leave space for back-and-forth “conversations”

 Long before your baby can speak, they begin to understand the rules of conversational turn-taking: You talk, I talk.
 So, don’t jabber nonstop when you communicate.
 Let your little one get a word in.
 Say something, then pause and look at your baby.
 Give them a chance to respond.
 You might be surprised how long you can keep your little convo going.